nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![](./diagrams/addSlotSequenceDiagram.png)
 <br>
 <br>
-Step 1.
-After calling execute() method of the AddSlotCommand object, there will be a check on whether the module code entered by the user already exists in the timetable.
+1. After calling execute() method of the AddSlotCommand object, there will be a check on whether the module code entered by the user already exists in the timetable.
 If it does not exist, then the module will be created.

-Step 2.
-There will then be a check for additional commands pertaining to the module entered by the user.
+2. There will then be a check for additional commands pertaining to the module entered by the user.

-Step 3.
-The code will then check if the command is to add a module bookmark or a lesson slot, and do so accordingly.
+3. The code will then check if the command is to add a module bookmark or a lesson slot, and do so accordingly.

-Step 4.
-If the command is to add a lesson slot, then there will be check for a bookmark entry in the command.
+4. If the command is to add a lesson slot, then there will be check for a bookmark entry in the command.
 If there is one, then the bookmark will be added to the lesson slot.

-Step 5.
-Loop to step 3 if there are additional commands which have not been executed.
+5. Loop to step 3 if there are additional commands which have not been executed.

 #### Design consideration: